nickbrandt/GitLab/doc/administration/scaling/index.md

 As long as one application node is online and capable of handling the instance's usage load, your team's productivity will not be interrupted.
 Having multiple application nodes also enables [zero-downtime updates](https://docs.gitlab.com/omnibus/update/#zero-downtime-updates).

-Scaling GitLab factors in multiple things.
+When scaling GitLab there's a few factors to consider:

 - Multiple application nodes to handle frontend traffic.
 - A load balancer is added in front to distribute traffic across the application nodes.